mattcroat/joy-of-code/posts/how-to-publish-a-javascript-library/how-to-publish-a-javascript-library.md

 `npm` is the command line client that allows developers to install and publish those packages.

-In this post I'm going to explain the basics of publishing a package to npm, but also how you to use [SvelteKit](https://kit.svelte.dev/) ([Svelte](https://svelte.dev/) meta-framework) to make packaging and publishing a library to npm easier.
+In this post I'm going to explain the basics of publishing a package to npm, and how using [SvelteKit](https://kit.svelte.dev/) can make testing, packaging and publishing a Svelte, or JavaScript library to npm easier.

 ## Creating Your First Package